Aomori Prefecture: Religion

 Japanese religious beliefs are very syncretic, known as Shinbutsu-shūgō.
-About 95 percent of the populations is either Buddhist or Shinto.
+About 95 percent of the population is either Buddhist or Shinto.
 The formal separation of those two religions did not occur until the late 19th century and is known as Shinbutsu bunri.
 This began occurring during the Meiji Restoration when a series of laws began to be passed.
 There is no agreement among modern theologians as to the degree of melding of the two religions.
 Christianity comprises about 1-2 percent of the population of Japan.
 The Christian population is concentrated mostly in Tokyo and western Japan.
-In Aomori, Christians are less than 1 percent of the population.
+In Aomori Prefecture in 2018, there were only 5,582 Christians out of a populations of about 1.2 million.

 The Takayama Inari Shrine is a Shinto shrine located in Tsugaru.
 People come here to offer prayers on behalf of business prosperity, plentiful harvests, and maritime safety.
 There is a memorial with a Christian cross dedicated to American sailors who died when the Cheseborough ran aground in a typhoon at Shariki, Aomori in 1889.

 Mount Osore, located on the Shimokita Peninsula of the prefecture, is covered with a barren landscape, jagged rock formations, and smells of sulfuric gases.
 It is considered a gateway to the underworld in some belief systems.
 The Bodai-ji Temple is located here and it specializes in taking care of the dead and is the traditional home to the itako blind mediums who connect with the dead.